salahbdg/Logging-Tracing-Monitoring-Observability/README.md

-These metrics are visualized in Grafana dashboards, which are configured using the `grafana-dashboard.json` file.
+These metrics are visualized in Grafana dashboards, which are configured using the <a href="https://github.com/salahbdg/Logging-Tracing-Monitoring-Observability/blob/main/grafana-dashboard.json">grafana-dashboard.json</a> file.
 The `expr` key in this JSON file contains the PromQL expressions used to query Prometheus for these metrics.

 By monitoring these metrics, we can ensure the health, performance, and reliability of our application.